Outputs & Auditability

 - The output file — the transcoded or proxied media.

-What the Manifest Contains
+What the Local Record Contains

-- Input file path and hash
+- Input file path (and, where available, a content hash)

 - Start and end timestamps